Updated: Jan 26

 Security is a set of measures that protect an application against unforeseen actions that may cause it to stop functioning or be exploited.
 Every organization must ensure the confidentiality and integrity of its products.

 What is security testing?

-Security testing ensures that the system under test is free from any security holes, threats and weaknesses that may jeopardize customer data, which can lead to a loss of information to employees or attackers from outside of the organization.
+Security testing ensures that the system under test is free from any security holes, threats, and weaknesses that may jeopardize customer data, leading to a loss of information to employees or attackers from outside of the organization.

-Here are some other consequences to explain why there is no second option in this area of testing:
+Here are some other consequences of explaining why there is no second option in this area of testing:

-Loss of reputation that leads to reduction in revenue.
+Loss of reputation that leads to a reduction in revenue.